-- SWRK 6500, Core Concepts of Child Trauma (3 credits) is a required course for the Trauma Specialization, and is offered during summer I at the Kalamazoo and Grand Rapids campuses; and during the fall semester, rotating between GR and Kalamazoo.
+- SWRK 6500, Core Concepts of Child Trauma (3 credits) is a required course for the Trauma Specialization, and is offered during summer I in Kalamazoo and Grand Rapids; and during the fall semester, rotating between GR and Kalamazoo.

-- SWRK 6379, Integrative Seminar in Trauma Studies is a required (1 credit) course for the Trauma Specialization, and is offered during spring semester in the students' concentration year, at the Kalamazoo and Grand Rapids campuses.
+- SWRK 6379, Integrative Seminar in Trauma Studies is a required (1 credit) course for the Trauma Specialization, and is offered during spring semester in the students' concentration year, in Kalamazoo and Grand Rapids.
 This integrative seminar meets monthly during the spring semester, and integrates the variety of trauma-informed experiences (e.g. coursework, classroom, readings, research, treatment training and clinical work).

 - In addition to SWRK 6500: Core Concepts of Child Trauma (3 credits) and SWRK 6350: Integrative Seminar in Trauma Studies (1 credit), students will select five additional elective credits by choosing courses, 5000 level or above, that have a trauma focus in terms of assessment and/or treatment and that are approved for the Trauma Specialization.
 Two of these credits need to be taken in the School of Social Work.

-- The following one credit courses periodically offered at WMU meet this requirement (tuition costs vary by campus).
+- The following one credit courses periodically offered at WMU meet this requirement (tuition costs vary by location).
 More courses are being developed.